 When selecting any camera, it’s important to decide what the purpose of the camera is going to be.
 Every Nikon camera has specific specs or uses that will suit different purposes.

-The Best Nikon Cameras for you in 2021
+The Best Nikon Cameras for you

 The following cameras have been selected from Nikon’s range to give you an idea of the different uses.

 The Nikon Coolpix A10 is the perfect camera for everyday snaps.
 It is compact and has a 16.1-megapixel resolution.

 The lens has 5x zoom and the video resolution is 720p, which allows for great short video clips.

 This is an excellent beginner camera and since it uses AA batteries there is no need to be concerned about losing battery life.

 The camera has a decent layout and is amazingly easy to use.
 This lends itself wonderfully to social events.

 The A10 is best suited for everyday snaps, so there is lots of capability for this price and the ease of the camera is undoubtedly worth the cost to purchase it.

 The Nikon Coolpix W300 is well suited for the adventurous among us.
 It has a great 16-megapixel resolution.